How To Build A Scalable Content Strategy

 Marketing content budget waste and minimal content on the other.

 A $20,000 shoot that delivers three usable posts is a textbook example of marketing content budget waste.
 While the production quality may be high, the return almost never justifies the spend.
 Unfortunately, this scenario is far more common than most teams want to admit.
-In reality, the issue isn’t execution—it’s structure.
-How Marketing Content Budget […]
+In reality, the issue isn’t execution — it’s structure.
+How Marketing […]